AmitKumarDas/Decisions/blogs/config_n_creational_pattern.md

 //
 // Comments
 // No need to repeat Watcher
+//
+// Comments
+// You can treat Config similar to specification.
+IMO if these are intended
+// to be provided as a whole by the caller.
+//
+// However, there are cases when some fields of these structures can be set
+// with defaults, while setting other fields are dependent on some conditions.
-type WatcherConfig struct {
+// In such cases, much more thought is required to build the spec itself. type WatcherConfig struct {
 	// Plugin is the name of plugin which is currently used.
 	// Currently supported: filelog, journald, kmsg.